Council tax (PDF 740KB) is a tax that every household pays. Council tax helps pay for local public services including the:

-You will pay council tax if you are living in the property as your main home, and you are at least 18 years old.
+You pay council tax if you are living in the property as your main home, and you are at least 18 years old.
 If there is more than one person living in the property, the resident who comes first on the list below will be liable for council tax:

 - the owner

 - someone with a contractual license

 If two or more people have the same interest in the property, then they are all responsible for the council tax charge.
 For example, if you occupy a property with a joint tenant, you will both be liable for the council tax.
 Couples who live in the same property are also treated as jointly liable.